|Adoption Date:||4 June 2009|

 Access Bank’s ESRM procedures comprise of five distinct phases for the management of E&S risks that emerge in our project finance activities.
 These phases are:

 Environmental and Social Screening

 Access Bank requires an Environmental and Social Impact Assessment (ESIA) report (duly prepared by an independent external consultant) for all projects we finance.
-Valid permits and licenses are also obtained to ensure that the project is in compliance with regulation
+Valid permits and licenses are also obtained to ensure that the project is in compliance with local laws and regulation

 Environmental and Social Risk Assessment

 Under this process, the E&S risk issues identified in the project are categorised based on due diligence and independent assessment of the project.
-Due diligence visits are conducted and Corrective action plans are then put in place to mitigate all identified E&S risk issues.
-Access Bank’s Environmental and Social risk Management Team as well as Projects and Structured Finance Team effectively supervise this process.
+Due diligence visits are conducted and Corrective action plans are agreed and put in place to mitigate all identified E&S risk issues.
+Access Bank’s Environmental and Social Risk Management Team as well as Projects and Structured Finance Team effectively supervise this process.